JFK: Mementoes kept 50 years mark awful day

 “DALLAS — PRESIDENT KENNEDY WAS SHOT TODAY JUST AS HIS MOTORCADE LEFT DOWNTOWN DALLAS.
 MRS. KENNEDY JUMPED UP AND GRABBED HIM.
 SHE CRIED: ‘OH, NO!’
 THE MOTORCADE SPED ON.”

-The Lincoln, with agent Hill spread-eagled over the wounded president, raced to Parkland Hospital.
+The Lincoln, meanwhile, with agent Hill spread-eagled over the wounded president, raced to Parkland Hospital.

 Because it was lunchtime, many on the Parkland staff were in the cafeteria when calls suddenly blared over the public address system, summoning specialists — “stat.”